krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 SNS Topic Types:
 - Standard Topic: Out of order and duplicate messages possible
 - FIFO Topic: Preserves order of messages Message group and deduplication (similar to SQS FIFO)

+Retention Period:
+- SNS does not store messages long-term by default.
+- For most subscribers (Lambda, HTTP/S, email, SMS), messages that can’t be delivered immediately are retried for a short duration:
+  - HTTP/S endpoints: Retry for up to 4 days (configurable with a delivery policy).
+  - Other endpoints (Lambda, SQS): Delivery is immediate; if the target is unavailable:
+    - For SQS endpoints, the message stays in the queue subject to SQS retention, not SNS.
+    - For Lambda endpoints, messages are retried based on the Lambda retry policy.

 ####  SNS vs SQS